arobson/anvil.uglify/README.md

 ## Usage

-If this plugin is installed and enabled, it will automatically minify .js files using the uglify-js node library.
+If this extension is installed and enabled, it will automatically minify .js files using the uglify-js node library.

 ### Minifying All The Things
 Add the following snippet to the build.json: